3redronin/mu-server/HTTP2-CONCURRENCY.md

 # HTTP/2 concurrency model

-This document defines the concurrency and ownership rules for the direct HTTP/2 implementation.
-It is an implementation contract: changes to HTTP/2 connection, stream, flow-control, response, or shutdown code must preserve these rules.
+This document defines the target concurrency and ownership rules for the direct HTTP/2 implementation.
+It is the design contract for a staged migration, not an inventory of guarantees that have all landed: completed slices must preserve the rules they implement, and later changes must move the remaining code towards this model.

+## Implementation status

+The outbound coordinator, outbound flow-control ownership, stream-state transitions, reset ordering, and separation of protocol lifetime from application exchange lifetime are implemented.

+Still to be implemented are the execution-domain and timer separation described below, plus migration of the remaining connection settings, stream registry, and inbound flow-control accounting to coordinator ownership.
+In particular, connection I/O and handlers still share the executor configured by `MuServerBuilder.withHandlerExecutor`.

 ## Goals